MarkJohnstoneGitHub/VBA-IDictionary/README.md

  - compareMethod  : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.

  - encodingMethod : Specifies which encoding method to use on case sensitive string keys i.e. Unicode or ASCII.
-It is only applicable to the DictionaryKeyValuePairs class for improved performance, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
+It is only applicable to the DictionaryKeyValuePair class for improved performance, and  the option TextEncodingMethod.temAscii should only be used where string keys are ASCII compatible.
 Default value is TextEncodingMethod.temUnicode.

 Examples: